Can I Start A Sentence With Also

 To master the art of using "also" effectively, here are some practical tips and expert advice:

 1. Consider Your Audience and Purpose: Before deciding to start a sentence with "also," think about who you're writing for and what you're trying to achieve.
 If you're writing a formal report for a professional audience, you might want to use "also" sparingly.
-However, if you're writing a blog post for a general audience, you can be more liberal with its use.
+Even so, if you're writing a blog post for a general audience, you can be more liberal with its use.
 The tone should match the expectations of your audience and the purpose of your writing.

 FAQ